 Here in the Alderson household, we are still recovering from a week’s vacation to Rome.
 It sounds quite jetsettery, but it’s only a two-hour flight from Amsterdam!

-It was to celebrate my husband’s birthday and conduct a little location research for Book 5 in the Travel Can Be Murder cozy mystery series.
+It was to celebrate my husband’s birthday and conduct a little location research for Book 5 in the Travel Can Be Murder cozy mystery series – Death by Fountain: A Christmas Murder in Rome.
 Luckily, we left Rome two days before the corona virus reared its ugly head there, as well.